Professional

 • You can't save a new authentication method that conflicts with an earlier added method.

-• You can add methods that conflict with detected methods.
+• For OpenAPI definitions, you can add methods that conflict with detected methods.
 However, Burp Scanner only uses one method per request:

 • For requests to endpoints that are linked to the detected method, the detected method is used.